Flops and Hilbert schemes of space curve singularities: Abstract

 \section{Abstract}

 Using pagoda flop transitions between smooth projective threefolds, a relation is derived between the Euler numbers of moduli spaces of stable pairs which are scheme-theoretically supported on a fixed singular space curve and Euler numbers of Flag Hilbert schemes associated to a plane curve singularity.
 When the space curve singularity is locally complete intersection, one obtains a relation between the latter and Euler numbers of Hilbert schemes of the space curve singularity.
 It is also shown that this relation yields explicit results for a class of torus-invariant locally complete intersection singularities.
+These results spark a series of open questions in low-dimensional topology, combinatorics, and representation theory.